What is Total Productive Maintenance (TPM)?

-This pillar uses a scientific approach to eliminate equipment irregularities and ensure defect-free manufacturing.
-It also emphasizes proactive management rather than reactive responses once a defect occurs, and it focuses on finding and rectifying the root cause of an issue rather than treating its symptoms.
+Quality maintenance uses a scientific approach to eliminate equipment irregularities and ensure defect-free manufacturing.
+It also emphasizes proactive rather than reactive maintenance and focuses on finding and rectifying root causes of an issue rather than treating its symptoms.

 6. Education and training

-- Operators require training on their autonomous maintenance roles
+- Equipment operators being trained on their autonomous maintenance roles

-- Maintenance staff must upskill in preventative maintenance and reliability techniques
+- Maintenance staff improving their knowledge of preventative maintenance and reliability techniques

 7. TPM in the office

-The waste reduction principles on the manufacturing floor also apply to offices and boardrooms.
-This ensures that all departments properly support the organization’s reason for existence, which is value-creation through defect-free production.
+The TPM principles used on the manufacturing floor also apply to offices and boardrooms.
+This ensures all departments properly support the organization’s use of TPM in achieving its mission.